toboter/babili/README.md

 * rewritten repo permission control for user/group owned repositories and collaborators.
 * discussion mods
 * new docs feature on repositories.
+* new blog / help / dev categories feature for repo docs

 * many many bugfixes